Skip Breadcrumb Links

 Can we find the birth family?

 Ontario’s adoption records are open.
 This means you can make a request for information about adoption that was finalized in Ontario that you were involved in.
 It’s free.
-Your child may be eligible to apply for information about adoption.
+Your child may be eligible to apply for information about their adoption.
 Your child can ask for:

 - medical information that can help, diagnose or treat a severe mental or physical illness that is life-threatening or will lead to permanent or irreversible damage, impacting daily life